koszullab/E_coli_analysis/README.md

 chr1 4134782 16 chr1 4134678 0
 ```

 chr1 corresponds here to the chromosome of *Escherichi coli* genome.
 We used  MG1655 reference genome (GenBank: U00096.2, total length 4639675).
+We name this file output_alignment_idpt.dat.ind3.

-We then assigned eahc read to its corresponding restriction fragment and filtered the non informative events as described previously in [https://github.com/axelcournac/3C_tutorial](https://github.com/axelcournac/3C_tutorial).
+We then assigned eahc read to its corresponding restriction fragment as described previously in [https://github.com/axelcournac/3C_tutorial](https://github.com/axelcournac/3C_tutorial).

+#### Building of the contacts map
+To build the contact map and and filtered the non informative events, we use the python code 3Cevents_MATRICE.py [`3Cevents_MATRICE.py`](python_codes/3Cevents_MATRICE.py):

+python 3Cevents_MATRICE.py output_alignment_idpt.dat.ind3 5000 WT_rep1_5kb

+The first argument corresponds to the path of the file named output_alignment_idpt.dat.ind3 containing the informations of the mapped pairs of reads.
+The second argument is the size of the bin, here 5000 bp.
+We generally use this resolution for the whole study which is a good compromise between resolution and signa robustness.
+The third argument is the name of the file of the contacts maps.